securitybunker/databunker.org/content/doc/faq/_index.md

 weight: 40
 ---

-## Does Databunker is basically CRUD / easy to DIY?
+## Does Databunker work as CRUD for user records / easy to DIY?

 Secure user record **CRUD** is just a part of the Databunker.